EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Branding and templates.md

 1. Create a new list using the **Contoso Expense Tracker** on **Mark 8 Project site**.

-## Exercise 6: Crate a web site template
+## Exercise 6: Create a web site template

 1. From the Mark 8 Project site create a web site template.
 Include the list **Contoso Expense Tracker**, branding, and the theme.
 The name of the new template should be **Project site**.